-What is Chi and why do you need to have it?
-And not only Chi but good Chi?
-And what makes a good Chi flow in any space?
-Well, Chi is the word for Universal energy that everything around us is composed of, so this can be easy to understand.
-And good Chi is good energy in all its forms—from the healing scents in one's home to your lover's beautiful smile.
+Chi is the word for Universal energy that composes everything around us.
+Good Chi is good energy in all forms—from the healing scents in one's home to your lover's beautiful smile.

-With all the emphasis on good Chi for good feng shui, it is really important to understand what makes good energy in any space, how the good energy circulates in any given space, as well as get into the habit of regularly checking the energy flow in your home.
+With all the emphasis on good Chi for good feng shui, it is really important to understand what makes good energy, how it circulates in any given space, and how to get into the habit of regularly checking the energy flow in your home.

-Would the water flow harmoniously and smoothly to all areas of your home, gently refreshing it, or would it rush right out the back door in a forceful motion?
+Ideally, the imagined water would flow harmoniously and smoothly to all areas of your home, gently refreshing it.
 For example, when you have big objects or specific home design elements in a straight line, the energy will flow more quickly and forcefully, which is generally considered bad feng shui.

-The second thing to watch for is having blocked areas in your home, meaning areas where the energy just get drained, sucked in or pushed back.
-Stay with the image of water flowing into your space and ask yourself: "Would water encounter many blockages as soon as it enters my home?"
+The second thing to watch for is having blocked areas in your home, meaning areas where the energy is drained, sucked in or pushed back.
+Stay with the image of water flowing into your space and observe where water might encounter blockages.

 This can happen when you have a wall facing (and in very close proximity to) the front door, for example.
 In feng shui we call them blocking walls.
 This can also happen when you arrange the furniture in a way that blocks the energy from flowing smoothly into the room.